Tanz0rz/haxe-fmod/docs/platforms.md

 - Numeric user properties.
 Reading an integer, boolean, or float user property crashes FMOD's runtime, so those reads return `FMOD_ERR_UNSUPPORTED`.
 String properties work.
 - Live Update.
 FMOD does not support it in browsers.
 - Firefox never delivers `NestedTimelineBeat`, and fires an extra empty callback alongside each real marker.
 Chromium-based browsers deliver both correctly.
+- Geometry occlusion, microphone recording, custom 3D rolloff curves, and sample readback.
+These are native only, and [Limitations](limitations.md#html5) lists what each call returns on HTML5.

+A call from that native-only group is a compile error in a js build.
+The compiler stops at the call site, names the method and the reason, and points at the opt-out, so a web build cannot ship a call that silently does nothing.
+Projects that share code across targets and branch at runtime set `-D haxefmod_html5_allow_unsupported`.
+The calls then compile, return `FMOD_ERR_UNSUPPORTED` at runtime in the browser, and the library prints one warning per build saying so.

 ## HashLink